 National Hispanic Heritage Month begins September 15 and continues to October 15.
 Across the country, classrooms will build piñatas, learn a few words of Spanish, and study some individuals from Spanish-speaking countries.

 Before Hurricane Maria, 25 freshmen in a Midwestern college classroom were asked about Puerto Rico’s government.
 One student knew that Puerto Rico is a territory of the United States with just one, non-voting representative in Congress.
 He had learned this in high school, from the comments of one teacher.
 The rest of the class, which was about one-third of Hispanic heritage, believed that Puerto Rico was a separate country with some deal that allowed Americans to travel without passports.
 These students were confident that the President of the United States was not president in Puerto Rico, but had no idea who was responsible for governing the island.
 Some thought they might have a king.

 Among them, these students had some 900 teachers as they went through 13 years of public school.
 Only one of those teachers had conveyed accurate information about Puerto Rico.

 In 2012, Puerto Rico’s voters chose to become a state.
 In 2017 and 2020, they repeated the vote with statehood again winning.
 The government of Puerto Rico has officially requested statehood.
-If Puerto Rico becomes the 51st state, would you rather be the one teacher who taught accurate information about Puerto Rico or the dozens who failed to do so?
+If Puerto Rico becomes the 51st state, would you rather be the one teacher who taught accurate information about Puerto Rico or one of the dozens who failed to do so?

 Include some lessons on Puerto Rican heritage in your classroom celebrations of Hispanic Heritage Month.